SeattleTestbed/docs/EducationalAssignments/UndoPartOne.md

 myfile.close()
 ```

-If the reference monitor is correct, there should be no assertion failure.
+If the reference monitor is correct, there should be no `RepyArgumentError`.

 **Note:** All attacks should be written as Repy V2 files, using the `.r2py`
 extension.